loldruger/upbit-rs/README.md

 upbit-api on rust

-this crate depends on sqlx, tokio, postgres
+this crate is dependant on sqlx, tokio, postgres

 # Set access key and secret key